Tax Avoidance vs Tax Evasion - What is the Difference?

 Are businesses liable for not preventing tax evasion?

-The Criminal Finances Bill 2016-17 introduced a range of new offences to crack down on financial crime.
+The Criminal Finances Bill 2016-17 introduced a range of new penalties to crack down on financial crime.
 Included were two specific offences related to tax evasion.

 What's more, HM Revenue & Customs (HMRC) will not be shy in naming and shaming those companies involved.
-Companies face penalties of up to 200 per cent of the tax due under the Criminal Finances Act (2017).
+Companies face penalties of up to 200% of the tax due under the Criminal Finances Act (2017).

 The bill should come as no surprise.
 During her leadership campaign to pursue companies over tax avoidance, the UK Prime Minister at the time, Theresa May, stated: